Future is already here, it’s just not equally distributed – William Gibson

 - Square Crypto endeavors might drastically cut network costs in the coming world of digital ledgers.
 In the case of systemic credit risks, Square is among the most prepared public companies to aid its sellers and users worldwide (just a calculated intuition);

-- “Early days” according to CFO Amrita; huge opportunities in: gaining scale, cross-selling in-between Square’s ecosystems and creating new products that bridge gap between two ecosystems.
+- “Early days” according to CFO Amrita; huge opportunities in: gaining scale, cross-selling in-between Square’s ecosystems and creating new products that bridge gap between sellers and consumers.